Vic-More/alx-low_level_programming/0x0C-more_malloc_free/README.md

-function that concatenates two strings
+function that allocates memory for an array, using malloc